"Charm is a way of getting the answer yes without asking a clear question."

 In the Rigid Romeo shadow, the Infinite Player's energy collapses into possessive, joyless commitment.

-We've stopped trying to delight our partner.
+We have stopped trying to delight our partner.
 Our relationship has become all duty and no play.

 Near Enemies: False Versions